vtraveller/gowatt/README.md

     Parameters:
       startHour -> when to start
       endHour   -> when to finish
       enable    -> whether rule is enabled or disabled

-  getSolarRate()
-    Returns ppv in Watt Hours as an integer
 ```

 # Example